poemm/WasmSecurityConcerns/README.md

 Cosmic rays may cause errors in electronics.
 The problem is worse with smaller transistors.
 ECC may be useful for RAM.

-### Bottlenecks, Denial of Service

-If arbitrary code is to be executed, an attacker can exploit bottlenecks in hardware, causing slow execution.
-For example, an attacker can exhaust cache, causing all memory instructions to go to RAM.

 ## 5. CONCLUSIONS

-For mission-critical computation, it may be wise to add redundancy and variety in both hardware and software.
+It may be wise to have redundancy and variety in both hardware and software.
 And to use simple toolchains which can be auditted.